 Although different materials are used in the fabrication of molds and tools, selecting the ideal material is based on several factors.
-Surface quality standards, the requirement of number of components and performance prerequisites all contribute the cost and intricacy of tooling.
+Surface quality standards, the requirement of a number of components, and performance prerequisites all contribute to the cost and intricacy of tooling.

 Nevertheless, tooling is a key design element of composites and therefore cannot be skipped.
 High-density, high-temperature epoxy-urethane foam is an economical process for limited-run, high-temperature tooling.